Psych 50: Introduction to Cognitive Neuroscience

 Ethics and morality

 Some aspects of the material covered in a cognitive neuroscience course may bring up ethical and moral considerations for you that you feel strongly about.
 For instance, it might challenge your religious beliefs.
 It might challenge notions of when someone should be culpable for behavior that is abhorrent but for which they might not have control.
 They may challenge your notions of self, of memory, of personality.
 All these are extremely important issues since they bear on how we act as a society, how we educate, how we deal with crime and punishment, how we think about who we are and how we act with others.
-Much foundational work in cognitive science has been done using animal experiments which raise important questions of how we weight humane treatment of animals against the quest for knowledge and betterment of human society and health.
+Much foundational work in cognitive neuroscience has been done using animal experiments which raise important questions of how we weigh humane treatment of animals against the quest for knowledge and betterment of human society and health.

 Chapter readings will be from the following textbook, but will be supplemented by occasional readings posted on Canvas.
 The textbook is available in the Stanford bookstore and on a 2-hour course reserve at Green Library.